Suhanishinde67/Learnify-Guided-Learning-System/README.md

 # Learnify-Guided-Learning-System
-Learnify helps students learn new concepts through faculty-guided resources, making it easier to navigate the overwhelming amount of information available online.
-It also provides access to top LeetCode questions with direct links to the original problems.
+Learnify is an organization-oriented platform developed to enhance learning and interview preparation within educational institutions.
+Faculty can organize and recommend learning resources, making it easier to navigate the overwhelming amount of information available online.
+While students gain access to structured study materials and a curated collection of top LeetCode questions with direct links to the original problems, creating a streamlined and efficient learning experience.